pow-auth/pow/guides/CUSTOM_CONTROLLERS.md

 end
 ```

-This will make sure that users who are not authenticated can't log out, and users who are already authenticated can't sign in again.
+This module will make sure that unauthenticated user can't log out, and authenticated users can't sign in again.

 ### Controllers